 History of the Florida Supreme Court

 When Florida became a State in 1845, the Constitution previously proposed by the Territory of Florida in 1838 became the state's first Constitution.
-Interestingly, the 1838 Constitutional Convention was held in Port St. Joe, on the Gulf coast southwest of Tallahassee.
+The 1838 Constitutional Convention was held in Port St. Joe, on the Gulf coast southwest of Tallahassee.
 A museum in Port St. Joe commemorates these events.

 This Constitution created a Supreme Court but gave it no Justices of its own.
 The powers of the Court were vested in the judges of the circuit courts (the name Florida gives to its trial courts).
 The circuit judges were elected by the Legislature, collectively serving in the capacity of Justices of the Supreme Court from 1846 until 1851.